ryanbmarx/graphics-docs/index.md

 #How to start a project
-## Get assignment, collect information
+## Get assignment, collect information, brainstorm until you have an idea
 ## Decide what format it should be
+* *Digital first:* This should be thought through before the print graphic.
-* Options:
+* Your primary options
-+ Static: Reserved for simple charts (1-2 per image).
-Let's not forget galleries
+  + *Static:* Reserved for simple charts (1-2 per image).
+When a chart has little value standing alone, an embeddable static graphic is a good choice.
-+ HTML story: Better for items with lots of type or interactive needs
+  + *Graphics gallery:* This can be very effective in situations where the charting is copious but not complex.
+Like static graphics, galleries are embeddable within stories.
+Polls are very successful in this format.
+  + *HTML story:* If the idea is text-heavy, more complex than a simple chart and/or has interactive opportunities choose an HTML story.
-+ Tarbell app: Very high bar.
-Should have tons of custom needs and/or a long shelf life.
-Requires P2P story link asset.
+  + *Tarbell app:* With greater capabilities within NGUX, tarbell projects have a very high bar.
+THe project should require tons of custom elemtns and/or have a long shelf life.
+All Tarbell apps also require P2P story link assets and a URL redirect.
-* Discuss: The skedmaker will make a best guess, but that's all it is.
+* The skedmaker will make a best guess at a format on the daily graphics sked, but it's usually only a guess.
 Gather some data.
 Learn something.
-If you think an alternate format is needed, that says so.
+If you think an alternate format is better, then say so.
+Make sure there isn't a bigger plan.
-* Digital first: This should be thought through before the print graphic.
+* *Digital first:* This should be thought through before the print graphic.

 ## So you've decided to make static graphics.
 * Use the .AI template.
 This is the 16x9 graphic.
 * Be mindful of the inner margin if making a gallery.
 * Duplicating the artboard in a single AI file makes it easier to output (and reoutput) graphics.
+Especially galleries or items with repeated elements such as headers.
-* Output as full-res JPEGs.
+* Output as *full-res JPEGs*.
 P2P will do all the web-friendly processing.
 * Keep them simple and free of most decorations and text.
 Two charts max.
 * These should be made with an eye toward embedding.
+As little text as possible.
+Text trapped in images is bad, so let's keep it to a minimum
 * As long as you stick to the template, mobile design isn't a big deal.
 The template is made for this.

 ## HTML stories